SVGMath overview

 6. Any tag links are kept track of by arrays and the \eqref are converted to links and point to the correct equation.

-7. Of course, the whole thing is phone-friendly
+7. Of course, the whole thing is fast to load, fast to process (there's no javascript) and phone-friendly

 Accessibility